Buddhism and sexuality: Homosexuality

-Prominent contemporary supporters of the rights of the rights of gay and lesbians include Nalandabodhi sangha who has stated that they are welcoming of all sexual orientations and well-known Bhutanese lama Khyentse Norbu has expressed support for LGBT rights in Bhutan.
+Prominent contemporary supporters of the rights of gay and lesbians include Nalandabodhi sangha, who have stated that they are welcoming of all sexual orientations, and well-known Bhutanese lama Khyentse Norbu has expressed support for LGBT rights in Bhutan.
 Hsing Yun, founder of the Fo Guang Shan Buddhist order, has called for tolerance towards the LGBT community.
 The Plum Village Tradition founded by founded by Thích Nhất Hạnh and Chân Không formally accepts LGBT individuals starting an initiative called "The Rainbow Family".

-Heavily Buddhist Taiwan legalized same-sex marriage in 2019 with the prominent support of Buddhist Nun Chao-hwei Shih.
-Nepal, a country with relatively significant Buddhist influences, legalized Same-sex marriage on 24th April, 2024.
-Heavily Buddhist Thailand legalized same-sex marriage in 2024.
+Heavily Buddhist Taiwan legalized same-sex marriage in 2019 with the prominent support of the Buddhist Nun Chao-hwei Shih.
+Nepal, a country with relatively significant Buddhist influences, legalized same-sex marriage on 24th April, 2024, as did Thailand in the same year.
 Same-sex marriages are also performed in places where it is not yet recognized, for example, same-sex marriages are performed at Shunkō-in, a Rinzai Zen Buddhist temple in Kyoto and Shozenji Temple in Moriguchi City, Osaka.
 The Buddhist Church of San Francisco first performed a gay marriage ceremony in the 1970s while American Soka Gakkai Buddhists have performed same-sex union ceremonies since the 1990s.
 There has also been support for same-sex marriage from the European Buddhist Union the Buddhist Churches of America, many Shin Buddhist groups, and The Federation of Australian Buddhist Councils (FABC) in Australia.

 As of 2025, Myanmar and Sri Lanka are the only Buddhist-majority countries to still criminalize homosexuality.
 However, in 2022, Sri Lanka proposed a bill to repeal the colonial-era laws, and the National Unity Government of Myanmar also appointed Aung Myo Min as the human rights minister of the cabinet and the first openly LGBT minister in the country's history.
 Additionally, Aung San Suu Kyi, the leader of the National League for Democracy, once promised to improve LGBTQ rights in Myanmar.